 One given in the American Gardener’s almanac is that between the months of June and August, a flurry in concern about Japanese beetles descends with them across the country.
-With their metallic shells, these rose loving pests are yet to let up, even with pest control measures in place from countless gardeners, farmers and horticulturists generally.
-Although they are one of the rarer pests, on the whole, the adult is a truly devastating insect.
-It has been known to defoliate a tree in a matter of days.
+With their metallic green shells, these rose-loving pests are yet to let up, even with pest control measures in place by countless gardeners, farmers, and horticulturists generally.
+Although they are one of the rarer pests, adult Japanese beetle damage can be truly devastating.
+Japenese beetle grubs have been known to defoliate a tree in a matter of days.

 What Plants Do Japanese Beetles Attack?

-As adults, they can feed on around 400 species of plants that grow within our gardens.
-These include ornamental shrubs like roses and a sizeable variety of trees.
+As adults, Japanese beetles can feed on around 400 species of plants that grow within gardens in the United States.
+Trees and shrubs that attract more beetles include ornamental shrubs like roses and a sizeable variety of trees.
 They also present something of a double whammy in that they feast on different plants as both grubs and beetles.

 Geraniums, while loved by the Japanese beetle contain a compound that paralyzes them for around half-an-hour and is quite often used as a trap plant by more eco-conscious gardeners who will then collect them one by one and bag them before they are able to wreak any more havoc.

-Japanese Beetles spend 8 months of the year as grubs feasting on lawns’ roots.
+Japanese Beetles spend 8 months of the year in the grub stage feasting on lawns’ roots.
 The wetter the grass, the larger the infestation is liable to be.

 Although the roots of other plants are not completely immune, it’s the roots of lawns that suffer most during this stage.
-You’ll know this is the case by a quite severe case of die-back in your lawn which often so severs that it exposes the top-soil.
-The positive side of finding the insect in your lawn at this point is that you can take the opportunity to stop them in their tracks before they develop tougher jaws and mandibles capable of working through your trees’ leaves.
+You’ll know this is the case by a quite severe case of die-back in your lawn which is often so severe that it exposes the topsoil.
+The positive side of finding Japanese beetle grubs on your lawn at this point is that you can take the opportunity to stop them in their tracks before they develop tougher jaws and mandibles capable of working through your trees’ leaves.

-One of the best solutions for curbing further growth is to grab a bag of fertilizer that says “Grub Control” on the label and apply it over the resulting bare patches of grass.
+One of the best solutions for curbing further growth is to grab a bag of fertilizer that says “Grub Control” on the label.
+Apply the grub control fertilizer over the resulting bare patches of grass.

 Alternatively, buy a bag of fertilizer that supports nematode growth.
 It’s these microscopic little creatures’ whose job it is to eat grubs.
 This is definitely the most environmentally friendly solution as well.